Scholarship committee

 Anne Cipperley

-Anne has worked at the South Dakota Investment Council since 2009.
-As a portfolio manager, she manages high yield bonds in the energy, healthcare, media, leisure, gaming and metals/mining industries.
-During her time at the Council, she, and two of her colleagues, created a proprietary model to value high yield bonds.
-Anne graduated summa cum laude with honors from the University of South Dakota in 2009 with a bachelor of science in economics and a minor in mathematics.
+Anne Cipperley, CFA, works at the South Dakota Investment Council as a high yield bond portfolio manager.
+She mostly covers companies in the energy, healthcare, gaming/leisure, metals/mining, and retail industries.
+Anne graduated summa cum laude with honors from the University of South Dakota in 2009 with a Bachelor of Science in Economics and a minor in Mathematics.
 Anne played basketball for the Coyotes for two years, was a Presidential Alumni scholarship recipient, participated in the Honors Program, studied abroad in both the Czech Republic and Greece, and won the Midwest Economics Association’s 2009 Undergraduate Paper Competition with her honors thesis titled “The Cost European Union Consumers Bear to Support Rural Dairy Farmers.”
-Anne and her husband, Kyle, currently reside in Sioux Falls with their sons Wyatt & Will.
-Anne and Kyle are both USD trustees.
+Anne and her husband, Kyle, currently reside in Sioux Falls with their two sons.

 USD Student